Azure/azure-iot-middleware-freertos/README.md

 ![Linux Build](https://github.com/Azure/azure-iot-middleware-freertos/workflows/C/C++%20CI/badge.svg)

 The Azure FreeRTOS Middleware simplifies the connection of devices running FreeRTOS to Azure IoT services.
-It builds on top of the [Azure SDK for Embedded C](https://github.com/Azure/azure-sdk-for-c) and adds MQTT .
+It builds on top of the [Azure SDK for Embedded C](https://github.com/Azure/azure-sdk-for-c) and adds MQTT client support.
 Below are key points of this project:

 - The Azure FreeRTOS Middleware operates at the MQTT level.
 Establishing the MQTT connection, subscribing and unsubscribing from topics, sending and receiving of messages, and disconnections are issued by the customer and handled by the SDK.
 - Customers control the TLS/TCP connection to the endpoint.
 The allows for flexibility between software or hardware implementations of either.